LabAutomationAndScreening/pyalab/docs/index.rst

 pyalab documentation
 ====================

-Pyalab allows you to use Python to generate programs for ViaLab to control an Integra Assist Plus liquid handling robot.
+Pyalab allows you to use Python to generate programs for Vialab to control an Integra Assist Plus liquid handling robot.

-Once generated, the files can be simulated within ViaLab and further edited if needed.
+Once generated, the files can be simulated within Vialab and further edited if needed.

 The names of plates/pipettes/tips etc. should match the file names in the ``Integra Lib`` folder on your hard drive (typically found at ``C:\Program Files (x86)\INTEGRA Biosciences AG\VIALAB\Integra Lib``).
 These sometimes differ from the display names in Vialab itself.

-At the moment, a limited subset of the full functionality of ViaLab is implemented, but more is being added each day.
+At the moment, a limited subset of the full functionality of Vialab is implemented, but more is being added each day.

 Pyalab can be installed using ``pip install pyalab``.